Doroteo-Arango/Odoo-Car-Dealership/README.md

 - UI development knowledge using HTML.

 ## Conclusion
 By building projects in Odoo, one can build their own expertise of Python frameworks.
-This specific module can be a valuable asset for managing real estate assets in your business.
-In the future, it can be easily rearranged to suit a similar business need, perhaps for a car-salesman service.
+This specific module can be a valuable asset for managing business assets in your business.